African leopard: Taxonomy

 Results of genetic analyses indicate that all African leopard populations are generally closely related and represent only one subspecies, namely P. p. pardus.
 However, results of an analysis of molecular variance and the pairwise fixation index of African leopard museum specimens shows differences in the ND-5 locus spanning five major haplogroups, namely in Central–Southern Africa, Southern Africa, West Africa, coastal West–Central Africa, and Central–East Africa.
-In some cases, fixation indices showed higher diversity than for the Arabian leopard and Panthera pardus tulliana in Asia.
+In some cases, fixation indices showed higher diversity than for Panthera pardus nimr and Panthera pardus tulliana in Asia.

 Characteristics

 The African leopard exhibits great variation in coat color, depending on location and habitat.
 Coat colour varies from pale yellow to deep gold or tawny, and sometimes black, and is patterned with black rosettes while the head, lower limbs and belly are spotted with solid black.
 Male leopards are larger, averaging 58 kg with 90 kg being the maximum weight attained by a male.
 Females weigh about 37.5 kg on average.

 The African leopard is sexually dimorphic; males are larger and heavier than females.
 Between 1996 and 2000, 11 adult leopards were radio-collared on Namibian farmlands.
 Males weighed 37.5 to 52.3 kg only, and females 24 to 33.5 kg.
 The heaviest known leopard weighed about 96 kg, and was recorded in South West Africa.

 According to Alfred Edward Pease, black leopards in North Africa were similar in size to lions.
 An Algerian leopard killed in 1913 was reported to have measured approximately 8 ft 10 in, before being skinned.

 Leopards inhabiting the mountains of the Cape Provinces appear smaller and less heavy than leopards further north.
 Leopards in Somalia and Ethiopia are also said to be smaller.

 The skull of a West African leopard specimen measured 11.25 in in basal length, and 7.125 in in breadth, and weighed 1 lb 12 oz.
 To compare, that of an Indian leopard measured 11.2 in in basal length, and 7.9 in in breadth, and weighed 2 lb 4 oz.